 Did you know that children begin expressing their gender identities around the age of two?
 Here’s our guide on how to talk to your kids about gender identity.
+Plus, we speak to an expert in positive sexuality for tips!

 Nowadays, gender is not limited to “boy” and “girl”.
 The concept of gender identity has expanded so much that it can be intimidating to explain the topic to anyone, especially the kids.
-(Believe me, I’m an adult and I still find it a challenge to talk about it with other adults!)
+(As adults, sometimes we still find it challenging to talk about it with other adults!)
+But here’s the thing: kids are way smarter than we give them credit for (parents, you should know this…), so even if gender identity seems tricky, it can be done.

 Gender identity: what it means and how to talk about it